-How to Offset Your Losses From Investment Properties Against Business Income
+How to Offset Losses From Your Property Investment

 Hi, I’m Kate.
 I run a small trading firm as a sole proprietor where I have earned RM 15,000 a month in business profits.
 I own two investment properties.
 Their details are as followed: